vyrovcz/sevareslice/README.md

 for interface in $(ip a | grep mtu | awk '{print $2}' | cut -d ':' -f 1);do [ $(ethtool $interface | grep -c 25000Mb) -gt 0 ] && echo "$interface" && ip link set dev "$interface" up; done
 ```

-- For each node do the following, not all at once but step by step:
-- On node **algofi**: Verify that the routes are active by running
+- Verify on the nodes that the routes are active by running

 ```
 ip r | grep 10.10.10